ericbulloch/kwmd/README.md

 Sometimes I will run subdomain enumeration to see if there are any other sites hosted by this machine.

+##### Subdomain Enumeration with ffuf

+The ffuf tool is my go-to when I run subdomain enumeration.
+I have provided information on how to run it on [its tools page](tools/ffuf.md#subdomain-enumeration).
+I have included the command here for a quick reference:

+`ffuf -H "Host: FUZZ.10.10.1.1" -H "User-Agent: PENTEST" -w /usr/share/wordlists/SecLists/Discovery/Web-Content/raft-large-directories-lowercase.txt -u http://10.10.1.1 -fs 100`

 ##### Parameter Enumeration

 When I get stuck, I sometimes try to run parameter enumeration on a form to see if there are any other named variables that I can submit that might change the behavior of a form.
 Sometimes developers do not want the public to know about these hidden parameters because they use them for testing; other times, the developers just did not document them.